20th Annual Destination College - New Hampshire's Statewide College Planning Event

 The Organizations’ signature event is designed to help high school juniors and their families prepare for entry into college.
 This annual statewide college preparation convention is held every spring through collaborative efforts between The NHHEAF Network Organizations and New Hampshire colleges and universities.
 All of the day's events are FREE to students and parents.

 Attendees will have access to a variety of free college planning workshops), student keynote speaker and have the opportunity to participate in scholarship raffles and attend a college fair.
-Planning ahead for next year?
-The 20th Annual Destination College will be held Saturday, March 30, 2019 at Plymouth State University (PSU), and registration for the event will open in early February 2019.
+Registration for this event will open in early February 2019.

 Questions?
 Call 1.888.747.2382, x119 or Email